Nevatim Airbase: International Airport

 Since the international Ben Gurion Airport near Tel Aviv had been reaching its capacity limits for years, there were considerations to convert one of Israel's military airbases completely or partially into a civilian airport or to expand it accordingly.
 In addition to a complete conversion of Ramat David Airbase in the north of Israel, a dual use of Nevatim Airbase was being discussed, as it could be expanded without major problems because it is surrounded by desert with only few settlements.
 The proximity to the growing city Beersheba (around 15 km) also spoke for this.
 The IAF was strongly opposed to this latter proposal as it believed it would restrict military flight movements too much.

 At the end of January 2025, the Knesset decided to have a plan drawn up by the end of the year on how an international airport could be set up at Nevatim.
 This does not mean that it will actually be built, but all options will first be examined as to how and where an airport can be built there.
 However, the events after 7 October 2023 have also shown how intensively the IAF uses the Nevatim airbase to carry out all of its tasks, such as the intensive operations in the Gaza Strip and West Bank, in Lebanon and Syria, the long-range retaliatory strikes in Iran and against the Houthis in Yemen.
 If a dual airport in Nevatim comes about, operations from there like in the past will no longer be possible.

 A Knesset committee advanced plans to build the airport in March of 2025, following lobbying by "Negev Takes Off from Nevatim", an advocacy group of residents from the Negev and Jezreel Valley.
 Later that year, in July, it was reported that Prime Minister Benjamin Netanyahu decided that the airport would be built at the Ziklag archeological site, west of Rahat.
 Also in July 2025, Israel's National Planning and Construction Council approved a review of plans for two international airports at Ramat David and Ziklag, including environmental adjustments, a review of security aspects, and addressing existing construction constraints.
-This means that additional civilian use of the Nevatim Airbase now seems to be off the table.
+In February 2026, the Israeli government had finally approved the construction of the two international airports at the locations mentioned above.